 Because of its safety profile and more cost-effective manufacturing process compared to proprietary biologics, RLF-100™ may be uniquely attractive to those focused on global countermeasures against COVID-19.

 RLF-100™ is being investigated in two U.S. late-stage clinical trials in respiratory deficiency due to COVID-19.
-These two trials will evaluate the curative and protective effect of RLF-100™ on COVID-19-induced ALI in both critical and moderate to severe patients.
+These two trials (NCT04311697 and NCT04360096) evaluate the curative and protective effect of RLF-100™ on COVID-19-induced ALI in both critically ill and moderate to severe patients.

-Top-line data from the intravenous Phase 2b/3 study are expected in February 2021.
-Relief is currently preparing a European Phase 2b/3 study with RLF-100™ in COVD-19 patients.
+Relief is currently preparing a Europe dominant Phase 2b/3 study with RLF-100™ in COVID-19 patients.

 Since July 2020, severe COVID-19 patients have been treated with intravenous RLF-100™ under FDA Emergency Use Investigational New Drug (IND) authorization and Expanded Access Protocol (NCT04453839)*** authorization for the treatment of respiratory failure in COVID-19.
 By granting RLF-100™ Expanded Access Protocol, the FDA has made a potentially lifesaving drug immediately available to critically ill patients who have no other available treatment option.
 The Expanded Access Protocol is designed to treat patients whose co-morbidities exclude them from enrollment in the ongoing phase 2b/3 trial of intravenous RLF-100™ in severe COVID-19 patients.
 Data from the first 21 patients in the Expanded Access Protocol showed promising results that warrant further study.
 The data demonstrated that some critically ill patients with COVID-19 experienced substantial clinical improvement when treated with RLF-100™.